BeSu-Solutions/Lebaz-Lernstation/README.md

 ---

-## 2. Getting the Project Code
+## 2. Getting and Working with the Project Code

-You can get a copy of the website's code from the GitHub repository in two ways:

--   **Cloning (Recommended for Development):**
-    * Use a Git client (like GitHub Desktop or the command line) to "clone" the repository.
-    * This creates a local copy that is linked to the online repository, allowing you to easily pull updates and push your changes.
-    * This is the best method if you plan to regularly contribute changes.
+There are different ways to get the website's code, depending on how you plan to use it:

--   **Downloading (For Backup or Deployment):**
+-   **Downloading (For Backup, Simple Viewing, or Independent Work):**
     * On the main page of the GitHub repository, click the green "<> Code" button.
     * Select "Download ZIP".
     * This downloads a snapshot of the current branch as a ZIP file.
+Unzip this file on your computer.
-    * This is useful for creating backups or if you need to deploy the website files to a different web server (not GitHub Pages).
+    * **Use this method if:** You need a backup copy, want to view the files offline, need to deploy the files manually to a different web server, or want to work on the code **independently without using GitHub/Git for version control**.
+    * **Local Testing:** You can still run the downloaded website locally.
+Open a terminal/command prompt in the unzipped project folder and run `python -m http.server`, then visit `http://localhost:8000`.
+    * **Drawback:** You cannot easily contribute changes back to the original GitHub repository or receive updates using this method.

+-   **Forking (For Independent Development on GitHub or Contributing Back):**
+    1. Click the "Fork" button on the top right of the GitHub repository page.
+This creates a complete copy of the repository under **your own GitHub account**.
+    2. "Clone" **your fork** to your local computer using a Git client (like GitHub Desktop or the command line).
+    3. Make changes, commit them, and "Push" them back up **to your fork**.
+    4.  *(Optional)* If you want to suggest your changes be added to the original `besu-solutions/Lebaz-Lernstation` repository, you can create a "Pull Request" from your fork.
+    * **Use this method if:** You want to maintain your own version of the project on GitHub or propose changes back to the original repository.

+-   **Cloning as a Collaborator (Direct Development - Requires Access):**
+    1.  **Request Access:** Please provide your GitHub username so we can add you as a collaborator.
+    2. Once added, you can "Clone" the *original* `besu-solutions/Lebaz-Lernstation` repository directly to your local computer.
+    3. Make changes on specific branches (usually **not** directly on `development` or `testing`), commit them, and "Push" them back to the original repository.
+    * **Use this method if:** You want to keep the existing reository and work as a collaborator with us and need to push changes directly (usually via branches and pull requests within the main repository).

+**In summary:** For simply updating content within the existing structure as part of the team, **we strongly recommend requesting collaborator access** and using that workflow.
+It's the easiest way to ensure everyone is working from the same codebase and changes can be managed effectively.
+If you plan to make significant independent changes *while still using GitHub*, **forking** is the better approach. **Downloading** is best for backups or working completely outside the GitHub ecosystem.

 ---